CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=CR, answer=[tests/DataObjects/InvalidSQLStatementTest.php], filename=[connection.php,student.php]

-Correct the code so that it outputs the strings `Successfully connected to the database` and `Successfully inserted values in the table.`.
+Correct the code so that it outputs the strings `Successfully connected to the database.` and `Successfully inserted the values into the table.`.

 ```php
 // connection.php